Skip to main content

 athena queries

-That's it folks, the more query you can craft the better the insights you will have about what's happening at the network traffic level across your VPCs.
+That's it folks, the more queries you can craft the better the insights you will have about what's happening at the network traffic level across your VPCs.

 I hope you find this piece insightful and helpful.